endymion1818/deliciousreverie-2023/src/content/posts/the-wordpress-implosion.md

 However when they introduced the "Gutenberg" editor, I read the writing on the wall.

-## An editor that empowers non technically minded
+## An editor that empowers ... who?

 Gutenberg was a new editor environment that focused WordPress heavily on the end user.
 It allowed users to create more dynamic pages and to edit more content that would have been previously outside of their ability to change (headers and footer content, particularly).